restify/conductor/README.md

 request will continue to flow through the handler stacks defined at homeConductor and loginConductor starting from the next index _higher_ than 20.
-In other words, __if homeConductor or loginConductor have handlers defined at any indicies lower than 20, they will NOT be run__.
+In other words, __if homeConductor or loginConductor have handlers defined at any indicies 20 and lower, they will NOT be run__.
 They will only be run in the non sharded scenario, where the user directly hits /home or /login.

 One of the main advantages of sharding is that there is no redirect.
 You can